jakebailey/talk-ts-congress-2023/slides.md

 Certainly not by hand!
 We'll **_programmatically_** migrate the codebase.

-- Automate as much as possible through **_code transformation_**.
+- Automate as much as possible through **_code transformation_**
-- Make the inevitable hand-modifications **_as easy as possible to rebase_**.
+- Make the inevitable hand-modifications **_as easy as possible to rebase_**
-- Perform the migration in steps, to make debugging and review easier.
+- Perform the migration in steps, to make debugging and review easier
   - Not to mention so we don't lose our `git` history!

 <img src="/img/clippy.png">